 Course material is presented in several formats, including class discussions, readings, and practical exercises.
 Readings on current issues in rural sociology are presented in the assigned chapters in the book Challenges for Rural America in the Twenty-first Century by David Brown and Lou Swanson, and in several assigned articles.
-Two other books present specific topics pertaining to rural areas.
-Civic Agriculture, by Tom Lyson, traces the history of economic restructuring in agriculture in a global system, and presents alternative approaches to community development for rural areas.
+Other books present specific topics pertaining to rural areas.
+Sustainability and the Civil Commons, by Jennifer Sumner, examines the intersection between community and globalization in the search for as more sustainable form of social development.
+Two books examine the issue of race in the Southern United States, which will frame our course project on Civil Rights Tourism as a basis of community and economic development.
+The Rural Face of White Supremacy, by Mark Schultz, looks at race relations in one county in Georgia and argues that characteristics unique to rural areas frame racial issues differently than in urban areas.
 Rooted in Place, by William Falk, illustrates the idea of community in rural areas, focusing on one African American family in the rural South.
-Historic Preservation, by Norman Tyler, provides practical information on preserving heritage sites, and will be useful for the group research project connected to current efforts to use heritage tourism as a means of community development in the Mississippi Delta.